guyzmo/flask-presst/docs/resource_actions.rst

 .. note::

-    When returning a large number of items from a specific resource directly from an `SQLAlchemy` query, it is best to use :meth:`Resource.marshal_item_list`, as this marshaling function will paginate the result while :class:`fields.ToMany` does not.
+    When returning a large number of items from a specific resource directly from an `SQLAlchemy` query, it is best to use :meth:`Resource.marshal_item_list`, as this marshaling function paginates the result, while :class:`fields.ToMany` does not.

 Python 3 function annotations
 -----------------------------

-When developing exclusively for Python 3.x it is possible to use function annotations to specify parser attributes:
+When developing exclusively for Python 3.x it is possible to use function annotations to specify parser arguments:

 .. code-block:: python